 - If you move locations, you NEED to make updates on your GMB listing.
 More likely than not, you’ll also need to make changes to all the other local directories that might have your previous address on record.

 Create posts for your Google My Business account

 This new feature allows you to share time-relevant promotions, events and articles.
 You’re able to upload an image, throw in 300 words of text, add an event title, start and end date with times, and a call-to-action button saying ‘learn more’, ‘sign up’, etc. It’s also a great way to highlight new arrivals and best-sellers.
 It can be used to give visitors a one-click gateway to make a reservation or sign-up for a newsletter—all from the search engine results page.
 Keep in mind though that they expire in seven days, so you’ll need to update them regularly.

 Best practices include uploading images that are the ideal 750 by 750 pixels and creating a custom URL to use in the call-to-action link.
 These custom URLs allow you to track whether users converted after visiting your site from the post button.

 Set up messaging on your GMB account

 Setting up messaging gives users a way to ask questions about your business without making a phone call.
 Their messages are sent via text to whatever number you have set up.
 You can include a couple introductory sentences for autoreply if you want to make sure your response rate is stellar.
-We would recommend something like ‘Hey!
+We would recommend something like: ‘Hey!
 We provide _____ services.
 How can we help you?’.
-You’ll be able set up messaging by clicking ‘Messaging’ on the left.
+You can set up messaging by clicking ‘Messaging’ on the left.
 You can download Allo for messaging as well.
 An average response time will be generated to let users know how quickly they can expect a reply (this time can be seen on the ‘messaging’ card in the home menu).
-This stat plays a role in your reputation management for Kansas City digital marketing; busineses with low response rates will deter customers.
+This stat plays a role in your reputation management for Kansas City digital marketing; businesses with low response rates will deter customers.